 When a default is on your credit file, lenders believe there’s a likelihood you won’t pay your debts on time and may even stop repayments altogether - this illustrates just how damaging a default can be and why you need to contest it if it’s incorrect.

 So why might a default marker have been incorrectly placed?
-Lenders and other creditors do make mistakes when reporting information to credit reference agencies, with errors potentially including:
+Lenders and other creditors do make mistakes when reporting information to credit reference agencies, with examples of errors including:

 If you would like more information on contesting a default marker, or any other aspect of your credit rating, please call Scotland Debt Solutions.
 We specialise in helping Scottish residents to escape debt, and can arrange a same-day meeting free-of-charge at one of our offices around Scotland.